panlm/partner-lab-taiwan/index.rst

 .. raw:: html

-  <strong><font color="red">There are a small number of labs that are not required for this session but that have been left on this site later reference.
+  <strong><font color="red">There are a small number of labs that are not required for this session but that have been left on this site for later reference.
 Please don't do them, during this session.  :)</font></strong>

 .. _cluster_details: